Molniya (satellite): Inclination

 In general, the oblateness of the Earth perturbs the argument of perigee ($\omega$), so that even if the apogee started near the north pole, it would gradually move unless constantly corrected with station-keeping thruster burns.
 Keeping the dwell point over Russia, and useful for communications necessitated without excessive fuel use meant that the satellites needed an inclination of 63.4°, for which these perturbations are zero.

 Period

 Similarly, to ensure the ground track repeats every 24 hours the nodal period needed to be half a sidereal day.

 Eccentricity

 To maximise the dwell time the eccentricity, the differences in altitudes of the apogee and perigee, had to be large.

 However, the perigee needed to be far enough above the atmosphere to avoid drag, and the orbital period needed to be approximately half a sidereal day.
 These two factors constrained the eccentricity to become approximately 0.737.

-Successors

-Molniya series satellites were replaced by the Meridian series, with the first launch in 2006.
-There are currently (as of March 2022) 36 Molniya satellites left in orbit.